cmbarbour-edu/Fall25-Group10/doc/Nat20 Network SRS.md

 * Constraints around design or implementation.

 ### 2.3 User Characteristics
-There will be a main user, which is split into two categories: Player and DM.
-Users can be both, but they will be logged in as a player unless they create their own campaign and start inviting players to join via a "Campaigns" tab.
+* There will be a main user, which is split into two categories: Player and DM.
+* Users can be both, but they will be logged in as a player unless they create their own campaign and start inviting players to join via a "Campaigns" tab.

-Admins are separate from the Users, meaning a user cannot be an admin.
+* Admins are separate from the Users, meaning a user cannot be an admin.

 ### 2.4 Assumptions and Dependencies
-There is the assumption that the APIs we plan to use may cost this project to take up more space than anticipated, as well as the program being dependent on one of the APIs we plan to use, which is the DnD Player's Handbook API.
+* There is the assumption that the APIs we plan to use may cost this project to take up more space than anticipated, as well as the program being dependent on one of the APIs we plan to use, which is the DnD Player's Handbook API.

 ## 3. Requirements

 ### 3.1 Functional Requirements
-The "Player" must be able to create an account first before being counted as a player.
+* The "Player" must be able to create an account first before being counted as a player.
 They also must be able to create a character, whenever it be by themselves or upon entering a campaign via invite, and must be able to do so in a timely manner.
-They also can view Dungeon Master profiles, as well as give reviews for the campaigns that they join.
+* The Player also can view Dungeon Master profiles, as well as give reviews for the campaigns that they join.

 #### 3.1.1 User interfaces
 Define the software components for which a user interface is needed.
 Describe the logical characteristics of each interface between the software product and the users.
 This may include sample screen images, any GUI standards or product family style guides that are to be followed, screen layout constraints, standard buttons and functions (e.g., help) that will appear on every screen, keyboard shortcuts, error message display standards, and so on.
 Details of the user interface design should be documented in a separate user interface specification.